flyaway3216/ADAgentic/README.md

 This is an active project in early-stage development.
 Core architecture and tooling are being finalized.
 Contributions and feedback welcome.

 This project is a secure, modular, locally-run AI coding framework designed to safely generate, test, document, and extend software projects using large language models.
-It leverages multi-agent planning (OpenHands), long-context local models (DevStral), secure web access via crawling, and Retrieval-Augmented Generation (RAG) to support structured and context-aware development.
+It leverages multi-agent planning (currently OpenHands), long-context local models (currently DevStral, but swapable too), secure web access via crawling, and Retrieval-Augmented Generation (RAG) to support structured and context-aware development.

 The system is organized into **three operational zones**, each with dedicated components.
 Each zone operates within its **own Docker container**, providing clear boundaries between stages of the pipeline.
 This improves isolation, debuggability, and resource management.